How to build a consulting rate card that protects your margins on every engagement

 The rate card is a starting point, not a ceiling.
 Premium pricing for premium situations is appropriate.
 The card ensures you never go below the floor where margin protection breaks.

 You know the minimum rate required to hit margin targets.
 You can choose to price above that for premium positioning or specialized work.
-You can strategically price it below to build relationships or for market entry.
+You can strategically price below it to build relationships or for market entry.
 But you make those choices knowing the financial impact.

 The firm that prices by gut feel cannot answer the question "what margin will this engagement earn?" until after the fact.
 The firm that prices from a rate card built on cost analysis can answer it before proposing.